Technical Trainer: staying at the forefront of technology

 Do you have any regrets?
 Looking back at your career, would you change anything?

-We can't go back in time, but with my current experience, and if I had to make choices again, I wouldn't have started my work in the automobile sector.
+We can't go back in time, but knowing what I know now, if I had to make choices again, I wouldn't have started my work in the automobile sector.
 In terms of advancement and opportunities, it can be very limiting.
-At a dealership, you may spend years performing oil changes before you can lift a hood and change an engine.
+At a dealership, you can spend years performing oil changes before lifting a hood and changing an engine.
 In the heavy equipment industry, you can perform major work as soon as you’re trained.
 And it’s no secret that salaries are double what they are in the auto industry, where customers never want to pay for overtime.
 In the heavy equipment industry, customers need their machines as soon as possible, so overtime is not a problem for them.

-When you enter the job market, choose an employer who will support you!
-When you join Toromont Cat, you get a "package" when you walk through the door.
-You will receive training, be on the cutting edge of technology, and remain that way throughout your career.
-If you work as a mechanic upon leaving school and don’t upgrade your skills, your practical skills will diminish as technology evolves, and so will your career options.
+When you enter the job market, choose an employer who will support you.
+When you join Toromont Cat, you get the full package right when you walk in.
+You will receive regular training to be and remain on the cutting edge of technology throughout your career.
+If you work as a mechanic and don’t upgrade your skills, your practical skills will diminish as technology evolves, and so will your career options.

 Want to remain at the forefront of technology?
 Join Toromont Cat!